 The concept is simple enough.
 If you have high-interest credit cards, you simply need to find a lender that offers unsecured debt consolidation loans and apply for one.
-Then you pay off all your credit cards and have one affordable monthly payment with a low-interest rate that will allow you to pay off all of your bills.
+Then you pay off all your credit cards and have one affordable single monthly payment with a low-interest rate that will allow you to pay off all of your bills.

 However, it's important to carefully explore all of your debt relief options before committing to one path.
 There are often multiple ways to reach the goal of becoming debt-free.